drussell33/wou-cs-46x-starlane/milestone_1/project_ideas/project_ideas.md

     This can be repeated to a set depth, to increase the quality of data available.
 Players can be profiled based on this collected data, and perhaps stored in a database for faster reference in later searches.
+    These may be best separated into different features.

+    Primary Limitation: endpoint rate limits

 ## Beer Garden Loyalty Application
     Need: I want to try all the beers, keep track of the ones I like,